liuchengxu/vim-clap/README.md

 - [x] Avoid touching the current window layout, less eye movement.
 - [x] Support multi-selection, use vim's regexp as filter by default.
 - [x] Support the preview functionality when navigating the result list.
-- [x] Support builtin match and external fuzzy filter tools.
+- [x] Support built-in fuzzy match and external fuzzy filter tools.
 - [ ] Support searching by multiple providers simultaneously.
 - [ ] Add the preview support for more providers.
 - [ ] Add the multi-selection support for more providers.